Español English

 They are small bulbous plants that reach 30 cm (11.8") in height.
 The leaves are linear and deep green in color.
 The showy blue flowers appear in erect clusters above the leaves.
 They bloom in spring and occasionally in fall.

-They are used in rockeries, borders and in pots for balconies, windows and terraces.
+Common grape hyacinth is used in rockeries, borders and in pots for balconies, windows and terraces.

 Muscari neglectum grows in full sun and semi-shade exposures.
 It needs a temperate climate and resists occasional frosts.

-They grow in any type of soil that has good drainage.
+Starch grape hyacinth grows in any type of soil that has good drainage.
 Plant the bulbs in the fall.

 Water moderately from the moment the flower scape sprouts until it is a little developed; increase watering until the flower wilts and reduce watering again.
 Overwatering rots the bulb.